-Regarding the level of discipline, the Agency had leeway to impose discipline along the permitted continuum, and the evidence from the Agency is that it imposed less than the maximum discipline for a Group II Written Notice.
-Given the nature of the Written Notice, as decided above, the impact on the Agency, I find no evidence or circumstance that allows the hearing officer to reduce the discipline.
-The Agency has proved (i) the employee engaged in the behavior described in the written notice (ii) the behavior constituted misconduct, and (iii) the discipline was consistent with law and policy.
-Thus, the discipline must be upheld absent evidence that the discipline exceeded the limits of reasonableness.
+Regarding the level of discipline, the Agency had leeway to impose discipline along the permitted continuum, and the evidence from the Agency is that it could have imposed a Group III for at least one of the Written Notices based on the falsification offense.
+Given the nature of the Written Notices, as decided above, the impact on the Agency, I find no evidence or circumstance that allows the hearing officer to reduce the discipline.
+The Agency has proved (i) the employee engaged in the behavior described in the written notices, (ii) the behavior constituted misconduct, and (iii) the discipline was consistent with law and policy.
+Thus, the discipline of termination must be upheld absent evidence that the discipline exceeded the limits of reasonableness.
 Rules § VI.B.1.